-There is a clear pattern across both groups: whitened résumés led to more callbacks than unwhitened résumés.
+Callback rates by condition across all job ads are depicted via the white bars in figure 2 (for black applicants) and figure 3 (for Asian applicants).
+There is a clear pattern across both groups: Whitened résumés led to more callbacks than unwhitened résumés.
 For blacks, the callback gap between unwhitened résumés and those for which both the name and the experiences were whitened was 15.5 percentage points (a ratio of roughly 2.5 to 1).
 This is a significant difference in proportions (z = 4.06, p < .001).
 For Asians, the callback gap between these conditions was 9.5 percentage points (or a ratio of roughly 1.8 to 1).
 This gap, too, was statistically significant (z = 2.58, p < .01).

-With regard to the effect of partial whitening, black applicants who whitened their experiences but not their first name received more callbacks than those who did not whiten at all (18 percent versus 10 percent, z = 2.31, p < .05).
+With regard to the effect of partial whitening, black applicants who whitened their experiences but not their first name received more callbacks than those who did not whiten at all (18% versus 10%, z = 2.31, p < .05).
 For Asians, the size of this difference was 5 percentage points but not statistically significant.
-Whitening the name only (versus not whitening at all) did not make a statistically significant difference for black applicants (13 percent versus 10 percent) but led to a marginally significant increase in callbacks for Asians (18 percent versus 11.5 percent, z = 1.83, p < .10).
+Whitening the name only (versus not whitening at all) did not make a statistically significant difference for black applicants (13% versus 10%) but led to a marginally significant increase in callbacks for Asians (18% versus 11.5%, z = 1.83, p < .10).

-Thus figures 1 and 2 reveal just how effective résumé whitening was at closing the callback gap between observably white and non-white applicants.
-Consider, for example, a job seeker who has a résumé that displays a distinctively African American first name and also lists two "black" extracurricular experiences.
-Figure 1 suggests that if this person whitened the experience section of his résumé, he would receive about 1.8 times as many callbacks.
+Thus, figures 2 and 3 reveal just how effective résumé whitening was at closing the callback gap between observably white and non-white applicants.
+Consider, for example, a job seeker who has a résumé that displays a distinctively African-American first name and also lists two "black" extracurricular experiences.
+Figure 2 suggests that if this person whitened the experience section of his résumé, he would receive about 1.8 times as many callbacks.
 If he whitened both his first name and the experiences, he would receive 2.5 times as many callbacks as he would with the original, unwhitened résumé.
 Though the boost from whitening is slightly smaller for Asian job seekers, it is still of a similar order of magnitude as for black applicants.
-Figure 2, for example, implies that whitening both the first name and the experiences on the résumé could nearly double the callback rate for Asian applicants.
+Figure 3, for example, implies that whitening both the first name and the experiences on the résumé could nearly double the callback rate for Asian applicants.

-We next examined the subsample of job postings that contained explicit pro-diversity language (see gray bars in figures 1 and 2).
+We next examined the subsample of job postings that contained explicit pro-diversity language (see grey bars in figures 2 and 3).
 Despite the diversity rhetoric, the main patterns in this subsample were similar to those observed across all job ads.
 As in the full sample, there was a particularly prominent callback gap between unwhitened résumés and those for which both the first name and the experience section were whitened.
-The size of this gap was 14 percentage points (z = 2.58, p < .01) for black applicants (figure 1) and 11 percentage points (z = 2.10, p < .05) for Asians (figure 2)-similar to the gap in the full sample.
+The size of this gap was 14 percentage points (z = 2.58, p < .01) for black applicants (figure 2) and 11 percentage points (z = 2.10, p < .05) for Asians (figure 3)-similar to the gap in the full sample.